 What was your life like before you started your adventure?

 I started traveling straight out of High School – I graduated year 12, and within a month was straight on a plane from Australia to England (back then it was a loooooong flight!).
 I lived and worked in a boarding school for a year in 2007, and traveled throughout Europe in school breaks.
+If you asked me, “is travel is a hobby?”
+The answer is a resounding yes.
+In fact, it’s more than a hobby — it’s a lifestyle.
 I’ve incorporated as much travel into life since then, so my life ‘before this adventure’ was pretty much normal teenager stuff – school and classes!